Note: Relaxation time below jamming

 The upper critical dimension of the jamming transition is $d_{\rm uc}=2$~\cite{goodrich2012finite}.
 In $d=d_{\rm uc}$, the mean-field theory asymptotically gives the exact result, but there can still be a logarithmic correction~\cite{goodrich2014,Kenna2004}:

 There is currently no theoretical prediction for the value of $\alpha$, but it can be used as a fitting parameter.

 In Fig.~\ref{141325_21Jul20}, we compare our theoretical prediction and recent numerical results for the relaxation time $\tau$~\cite{nishikawa2020}, which is inversely proportional to $\lambda_1$~\footnote{The spatial fluctuation of the contact number leads to the logarithmic dependence of $\tau$ on $N$~\cite{nishikawa2020}.
-Our theory does not take into account this effect.
 It is left as future work to construct a theory incorporating the spatial fluctuation.}.
 We find that the numerical results in $d=3$ are well fitted by Eq.~(\ref{175737_26Dec19}), while the results in $d=2$ are fitted by Eq.~(\ref{141351_21Jul20}) with $\alpha=2$.

 In summary, we derived the scaling law of the first non-zero eigenvalue $\lambda_1$, which controls the relaxation time as $\tau\sim \lambda_1^{-1}$.
 The result well agrees with the recent numerical result in $d=3$, while the logarithmic correction is necessary to fit the data in $d=2$.
-Important future work is to justify the current phenomenological argument by solving the exact dynamical mean-field equation~\cite{agoritsas2018out}.
-Furthermore, it is highly desirable to perform a dynamical renormalization group analysis to calculate the correction to scaling to the mean-field result at $d_{\rm uc}$.